nds-org/developer-tutorial/README.md

 ```

 #### Sharing Your Images
-If you have an account on Docker Hub, you can push this image to make it available to NDSLabs and others to reuse.
+If you have an account on Docker Hub, you can push this image to make it available to NDS Labs and others to reuse.

 ```bash
 docker tag IMAGE USERNAME/IMAGE[:VERSION]